-About Marcus Buckingham - Leadership and Management Speaker:
+About Marcus Buckingham - Leadership and Management Author:

 In a workplace ruled by efficiency and competency, where do personal strengths fit in?
 Marcus Buckingham has dedicated his career to addressing this complex issue.
 Using his nearly two decades of experience as a Senior Researcher at Gallup Organization, he has challenged entrenched preconceptions about achievement to get to the core of what drives success.
 As a speaker, Buckingham offers important insights into maximizing strengths, understanding the crucial differences between leadership and management, and fulfilling the quest for long-lasting personal satisfaction in work and in life.